Steve3029/sprint-1/command-line.md

    rmdir: remove a directory
    touch: make a new file
    rm: remove the files or directories from computer
-   clear: clearing up the screen
+   clear: clearing up the screens